a-b-street/docs/book/src/software/bike_network/motivation.md

 Some example "success stories" might look like this:

-1. City planners use the software to sell the public on existing plans (struggling with funding cuts)
+1. City planners use the software to sell the public on existing plans that're facing the threat of budget cuts
 2. Advocacy groups help amplify that message
 3. Support for the plans grows, people vote to fund it